SQLUSA

 Backup the transaction log or the database (full backup) prior to log file shrinking.
 Exit all users from DB.

-Simplest method: in SSMS Object Explorer change Recovery Model to Simple (properties, options).
-Then shrink log file (tasks, shrink, file, File Type : log).
-Change database back to original Recovery Model.
+Simplest method: in SSMS Object Explorer change Recovery Model to SIMPLE (DB properties, options).
+Then shrink log file (DB tasks, shrink, file, File Type : log).
+Change database back to original FULL Recovery Model only if you plan to do transaction log backup for disaster recovery.
+For FULL DB backup only disaster recovery, leave database in SIMPLE mode.

 USE master;